vueonrails/vueonrails/README.md

 # Welcome to Vue on Rails 💎

-> Vue for your favourite Ruby on Rails projects
+> Vue for your favourite Rails projects

-The Vue on Rails gem makes it easy to build your Rails with Vue components.
+The Vue on Rails gem makes it easy to build Vue components on your Rails application.

+- 💎 Compatible with Rails 6/5/4 and Webpacker
-- 🌎 Internationlization for components parts
+- 🌎 Internationlization for component parts
 - 🖖 Vue UI ready
 - 🔨 Component generators and scaffolds
 - 📦 Out of the box configuration